 Please make sure that you have the exact theme file with ZIP format, you can read my other post on how to buy and install a theme in WordPress.
 You will find some useful video tutorials to help you install your theme correctly.

 Please make sure you have the “themes” folder existing in your WordPress content directory.
-If for any reason, the folder is not there, you should create it manually, by opening “wp-content”, then, click “New Folder” button at the top left of the page.
+If for any reason, the folder is not there, you should create it manually, by opening the “wp-content”, then, click the “New Folder” button at the top left of the page.
 Finally, you just need to name that folder “Themes”.

-Don’t forget to set the file permissions back to the original ones, or simply, make them 755, for a better security.
+Don’t forget to set the file permissions back to the original ones, or simply, make them 755, for better security.

 Make sure you have enough disk space

-Make sure that your backups are not saved on the same server, you will lose the space and you will risk your saved backups.
+Make sure that your backups are not saved in the same server, you will lose the space and you will risk your saved backups.
 Instead, use a cloud backup service such as Dropbox or any other one.
 Then, verify that you have the space to upload the new theme.

 Upload your theme manually

-I hope this helped to solve the problem, please add your comment if you have the problem again, or you can simply add your own solution if you have one that worked for you.
+I hope this helped to solve the problem.
+Please add your comment if you have the problem again, or you can simply add your own solution if you have one that worked for you.